 - Fill the rest of the bottle with distilled water.

-- Shake well to combine and spritz in mouth after eating or when you need to freshen the breath.
+- Shake well to combine and spritz in your mouth after eating or when you need to freshen your breath.

 Essential Oil Blends for Mouth Spray